naamahdaemon/minaamah/docs/intro.md

 > for the secure, democratic future we all deserve.

+**Mina Protocol Overview**

+*Mina Protocol* aims to be a lightweight blockchain, maintaining a constant size of only 22 KB, regardless of transaction volume.
+This allows easy node operation and network participation without requiring sophisticated hardware.
+The native cryptocurrency, MINA, facilitates network transactions and fee distribution.

+*Blockchain Size Challenges*

+Traditional blockchains face size challenges with Ethereum growing from 5 GB (April 2016) to over 220 GB (April 2021).
+Mina addresses this with zk-SNARKS cryptography, reducing the need for each node to store entire transaction histories, promoting decentralization.

+**Who Created Mina Protocol?**

+Mina Protocol was created by O(1) Labs, founded by Evan Shapiro and Izaak Meckler in 2017.
+After four years of development, the mainnet launched on March 23, 2021.
+The Mina Foundation oversees community token sales and network assets.

+**How Does Mina Protocol Work?**

+Mina incorporates zk-SNARKS, allowing transaction confirmation without revealing data.
+This, combined with Proof-of-Stake consensus, significantly reduces processing and recording resources.
+Nodes and specialized Snark workers are essential for efficient network operation.

+**MINA Token Value**

+MINA serves as Mina Protocol's transaction token, exchangeable like any cryptocurrency.
+It can be staked for rewards, securing the network.
+MINA is also used in Snapps (DApps) interactions, enhancing utility

 **More information here**
 - [ ] Mina official discord<br/>
 <a href="https://discord.gg/minaprotocol" target="_blank">https://discord.gg/minaprotocol</a> <br/>